gilnam74/vex-sneppet/Programming-basics.md

 At the end of the lesson, you should be comfortable with [syntax](#syntax), [data types](#data-types), [variables](#variables), [commands](#commands), [functions](#functions), [loops](#loops), [conditions](#conditions).

 ## Programming learning curve
-Yes, it could be hard from the beginning and the first line of code you create by yourself without following any tutorial may take hours or days to complete.
-But it would be dramatically easier later very soon, several one-line-of-code scripts, then first procedure created, then you would not notice how fast you solve your issues.
+Yes, it could be complex from the beginning and the first line of code you will create by yourself without following any tutorial may take hours or days to complete.
+But it would be dramatically easier later very soon, several one-line-of-code scripts, then first procedure created, then you would not notice as you become a descent coder.
 Try hard and you will be rewarded!

 # Programming theory basics
 ## Programming and programs